Leaders of U.S. soldiers killed in Niger filed misleading mission plan

 Sgt.
 La David Johnson, an Army mechanic from Miami Gardens, Florida, was separated from the group when he and two Nigerien soldiers sought refuge from the attack in some brush.
 As a truck with a mounted machine gun pursued the men, Johnson ran across a field to find cover.
 A runner and athlete, he was able to race about one kilometer away before he was struck by 18 bullets.
 "He went down shooting," said one official familiar with the report.

-Sgt.
-Johnson's body was missing for nearly two days while U.S., French, and Nigerien forces searched the area.
+Johnson's body was missing for nearly two days while U.S., French and Nigerien forces searched the area.

 ISIS militants tried and failed to remove some of the bodies from the scene of the attack, according to two U.S. officials.
 They declined to provide details.